 A pool owner’s best friend when it comes to keeping out debris and preventing unwanted critters or swimmers is an automatic pool cover.

 Unlike manual pool covers, which tear easily and require a good deal of effort to operate, an auto cover gives your pool full coverage at the flip of a switch.
 Automatic pool covers save you loads of time skimming, sweeping, and scrubbing.
-And also can slow down the evaporation process, thus conserving your pool chemicals and saving you money.
+They can also slow down the evaporation process, thus conserving your pool chemicals and saving you money.
 There truly is no substitute for an auto cover!

 With so many moving parts, issues can arise and components could need replacing.
 This rings especially true if your cover is more than three years old.

 The best way to nip auto cover problems in the bud is to schedule a regular tune-up with a professional.
 Here’s what our Pools of Fun technicians will do to ensure your auto cover is working properly: